trifoil/SchoolWork/Perso/CPP/Readme.md

 ## Introduction <a name="1"></a>

-Since I'm busy learning C++, why not writing it here?
+Since I'm busy learning C++, why not writing it here ?

 This is hence a C++ cookbook for beginners :suspect: